bargemb/cap/Runbooks/VPC with public & private subnets.md

 4. Select all the default configurations.
 Make sure to add NAT instance instead of NAT gateway to avoid charges

    ![VPC configurations](../Resources/VPC&#32;Configurations.png)

+5. Associate security group of NAT instance to all the private instances so as to access internet from private subnet